 The Provost and Vice President for Academic Affairs is the chief academic and strategy officer for the University.
-All academic and related units, (including the colleges and departments, the library, undergraduate studies, graduate studies, enrollment management, international initiatives, faculty development, academic program development and review, and academic diversity) report to the Provost.
+All academic and related units, (including the colleges and departments, the library, undergraduate studies, graduate studies, international initiatives, faculty development, academic program development and review, and academic diversity) report to the Provost.
 Additionally, the Provost administers the budgets of these units to further mission and goals of Jackson State University.

 The Provost oversees academic and budgetary policy and priorities, ensures the quality of the academic and academic support programs, and maintains an environment for educational excellence through faculty involvement in teaching, research, and service, along with appropriate academic advisement.
-The Provost also has oversight responsibility for recruiting, hiring, retention, performance of faculty and academic administrators, and for the promotion and tenure process.
+The Provost also has oversight responsibility for recruiting, hiring, retention, the performance of faculty and academic administrators, and for the promotion and tenure process.